Table of Contents

 3. Which method is fastest for cashing out?

-Peer-to-peer trading or direct Bitcoin conversion are usually faster because they do not require external bank processing times.
+Peer-to-peer trading or direct Bitcoin conversion is usually faster because they do not require external bank processing times.
 However, they require more steps and caution.

 4. Are there cheaper ways to cash out?